gbv/paia/paia.md

-     queue       0..1   nonnegative integer   number of waiting requests for the document or item renewals    0..1   nonnegative integer   number of times the document has been renewed reminder    0..1   nonnegative integer   number of times the patron has been reminded duedate     0..1   date                  date of expiry of the document statue (most times loan) cancancel   0..1   boolean               whether an ordered or provided document can be canceled canrenew    0..1   boolean               whether a document can be renewed error       0..1   string                error message, for instance if a request was rejected
+     queue       0..1   nonnegative integer   number of waiting requests for the document or item renewals    0..1   nonnegative integer   number of times the document has been renewed reminder    0..1   nonnegative integer   number of times the patron has been reminded duedate     0..1   date                  date of expiry of the service status (most times loan) cancancel   0..1   boolean               whether an ordered or provided document can be canceled canrenew    0..1   boolean               whether a document can be renewed error       0..1   string                error message, for instance if a request was rejected